Quadraparin-Solopharm, 1000 antiha me/ml 1 ml syringes 10 pcs

 – chronic respiratory failure.

-Enoxaparin sodium should be used with caution in patients with hepatic impairment due to increased risk of bleeding.
-Dose adjustment based on monitoring of anti-Xa activity in patients with cirrhosis is unreliable and is not recommended.
+Enoxaparin sodium should be used with caution in patients with impaired liver function due to an increased risk of bleeding.
+Dose adjustments based on monitoring of anti-Xa activity in patients with cirrhosis are unreliable and are not recommended.

 Contraindications

-– spinal or epidural anesthesia or locoregional anesthesia when sodium enoxaparin has been used for treatment in the previous 24 hours;
+– spinal or epidural anesthesia or loco-regional anesthesia when enoxaparin sodium was used for treatment in the previous 24 hours;

 – immune-mediated heparin-induced thrombocytopenia (history) within the last 100 days or the presence of circulating antiplatelet antibodies in the blood;